chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # ❄️ <!--fit -->

 <!--
-You'll quickly find that clusters are running various versions, given the rate of change in the community its unrealistically to run :latest everywhere confidently without breaking production and disrupting your operational teams.
+You'll quickly find that clusters are running various versions, given the rate of change in the community its unrealistic to run :latest everywhere confidently without breaking production and disrupting your operational teams.
 -->

 ---